 The Department of Chemistry follows the Graduate College's policy on Problem Solving.
-This policy (which can be view in entirety in the Graduate College Handbook available at grad.illinois.edu/handbooks-policies) does not apply in cases involving challenges to Graduate College petition decisions, the exercise of professional judgment in evaluating student academic performance/progress, student-to-student conflicts, academic misconduct, employment specific issues, cases that arise under the Student Code, or cases involving alleged discrimination or sexual harassment.
+This policy (which can be view in entirety in the Graduate College Handbook) does not apply in cases involving challenges to Graduate College petition decisions, the exercise of professional judgment in evaluating student academic performance/progress, student-to-student conflicts, academic misconduct, employment specific issues, cases that arise under the Student Code, or cases involving alleged discrimination or sexual harassment.